-The article below presents general knowledge on topic of Resource Management Maturity Model
+The article below on PMP® Resource Management presents general knowledge on the topic of Resource Management Maturity Model (RMMM).

-Organizations can use the RMMM to ensure they can manage project resources and capacity at the “just right” level of granularity for their business.
+Organizations can use the RMM model to ensure they can manage project resources and capacity at the “just right” level of granularity for their business.
 Effective resource management is vital for most organizations because resources represent a major, if not the primary, cost of doing business.

 Work Visibility: Organizations have visibility to who is working on what.
 However, resources are assigned to work without any control or oversight.